samlilburn/Final_Project/README.md

 | ---                     |                         --- |
 | <li>**Employee Id:** Unique id for survey participant</li><li>**Date Joined:** Date hired by company</li><li>**Gender:** Male, Female, on Unknown</li><li>**Company Type:** Designated between service oriented and product oriented</li></li><li>**WFH Setup Available:** Yes, allowed for work from home</li><li>**Designation:** 1 to 5 with 1 being lower status and 5 being highest status</li>  | <li>**Resource Allocation:** 1 low resource available and 10 means high number of resources available</li><li>**Mental Fatigue Score:** 0 means no fatigue and 10 means completely fatigue</li><li>**Burn Rate:** 0 to 100 with 100 being highest level of burnout</li> |

+### Reason for switching topics:

+During our data procurement phase, we determined the availability of certain data was difficult to find/access.
+The model we wanted to create (determining the likelihood of an employee quitting) was difficult to run without making significant assumptions in the absence of readily available data.